Rolling post, begun April 2016

 (In any case, do we need trade ‘agreements’?
 Why don’t we just trade?
 Did the Phoenicians need trade agreements?)

-Meanwhile, does anyone know what the view is of the UK opposition Labour Party and its leader Jeremy Corbyn on free movement?
+Meanwhile, did anyone know what the view was of the UK opposition Labour Party and its leader Jeremy Corbyn on free movement?

 Corbyn said in September 2017:

 ‘When we leave the EU, the current free movement rules will end.
 Labour wants to see fair rules and management of migration…’

 Then in December 2017 shadow Brexit minister Keir Starmer, Labour’s chief remoaner, said that Labour would accept the ‘easy movement‘ of workers in order to secure the benefits of the single market and customs union, and that Labour was seeking a ‘Norway-style agreement for the 21st century‘.